sunflowerdojo/sunflowerdojo.github.io/_drafts/comparison-of-web-browser-window-targeting191-autosave-v1-Comparison-of-web-browsers8217-window-targeting.md

 ---
 id: 206
-title: 'Comparison of web browsers&#8217; window targeting'
+title: 'Comparison of web browsers' window targeting'
 date: 2018-03-27T13:51:21-04:00
 author: Mehron Kugler
 layout: revision
 guid: https://www.sunflowerdojo.com/2018/03/27/191-autosave-v1/
 permalink: /2018/03/27/191-autosave-v1/
 ---
 A web browser full of tabs is a pain to move around.
 The worst offenders in this category in Mac OS (11/12/13) are Opera and Chrome.
-It&#8217;s easy to see why.
+It's easy to see why.

 <!--more-->

 I should be able to move my web browser application window around, easily, regardless of its state.
-In the Gnome desktop environment in Linux, there is a global &#8220;move a window&#8221; hotkey &#8212; press it and click on a window, and it&#8217;s simple to move the application window.
+In the Gnome desktop environment in Linux, there is a global "move a window" hotkey &mdash; press it and click on a window, and it's simple to move the application window.
 This provides excellent utility across all applications.

-On Mac OS, there is no such &#8220;move a window&#8221; hotkey, and users are forced to click in tiny regions of web browser application windows to move them.
+On Mac OS, there is no such "move a window" hotkey, and users are forced to click in tiny regions of web browser application windows to move them.
 At least some browsers in this environment do it better than others.

-I&#8217;ve highlighted usable areas of application windows where I can grab with the mouse and move the window.
+I've highlighted usable areas of application windows where I can grab with the mouse and move the window.
 Evaluation for Firefox, Chrome, Safari, Opera, Brave.

 ### Firefox with full tabs: